Gunpowder: Effect

 Gunpowder is a low explosive: it does not detonate, but rather deflagrates (burns quickly).
 This is an advantage in a propellant device, where one does not desire a shock that would shatter the gun and potentially harm the operator; however, it is a drawback when an explosion is desired.
 In that case, the propellant (and most importantly, gases produced by its burning) must be confined.
 Since it contains its own oxidizer and additionally burns faster under pressure, its combustion is capable of bursting containers such as a shell, grenade, or improvised "pipe bomb" or "pressure cooker" casings to form shrapnel.

 In quarrying, high explosives are generally preferred for shattering rock.
 However, because of its low brisance, gunpowder causes fewer fractures and results in more usable stone compared to other explosives, making it useful for blasting slate, which is fragile, or monumental stone such as granite and marble.
 Gunpowder is well suited for blank rounds, signal flares, burst charges, and rescue-line launches.
 It is also used in fireworks for lifting shells, in rockets as fuel, and in certain special effects.

 Combustion converts less than half the mass of gunpowder to gas; most of it turns into particulate matter.
 Some of it is ejected, wasting propelling power, fouling the air, and generally being a nuisance (giving away a soldier's position, generating fog that hinders vision, etc.).
 Some of it ends up as a thick layer of soot inside the barrel, where it also is a nuisance for subsequent shots, and a cause of jamming an automatic weapon.
 Moreover, this residue is hygroscopic, and with the addition of moisture absorbed from the air forms a corrosive substance.
 The soot contains potassium oxide or sodium oxide that turns into potassium hydroxide, or sodium hydroxide, which corrodes wrought iron or steel gun barrels.
 Gunpowder arms therefore require thorough and regular cleaning to remove the residue.

+Gunpowder loads can be used in modern firearms as long as they are not gas-operated.
+The most compatible modern guns are smoothbore-barreled shotguns that are long-recoil operated with chrome-plated essential parts such as barrels and bores.
+Such guns have minimal fouling and corrosion, and are easier to clean.